cran-task-views/Spatial/Spatial.md

     importing (exporting) of Earth Engine spatial objects, extraction of time series, interactive map display, assets management interface, and metadata display.
--   The `r pkg("openEO")` is an R client package that allows users to interact with openEO-compliant back-ends for processing Earth observation data (e.g., services offered by European Space Agency or VITO Remote Sensing) <https://openeo.org/>.
+-   The `r pkg("openeo")` is an R client package that allows users to interact with openEO-compliant back-ends for processing Earth observation data (e.g., services offered by European Space Agency or VITO Remote Sensing) <https://openeo.org/>.
     It enables to define and execute workflows remotely on cloud infrastructures